Skip to main content

 #

+The Festa della Madonna della Libera honors the protector of the namesake neighborhood.
+It typically falls in May, bringing a burst of color and music to the city.
 I remember our first time experiencing this festival with Leonardo and Beatrice.
 The air was buzzing with anticipation, a mix of reverence and pure excitement.
-Leonardo, then just a little one, was captivated by the music and the sight of the statue adorned with flowers.
-Beatrice, snug in her carrier, just soaked it all in, occasionally pointing at a bright banner or a smiling face.
+Leonardo was captivated by the music, while Beatrice, snug in her carrier, soaked it all in, pointing at the bright banners.

 What to Expect During the Procession